The Many Faces of Yarrow

 All terpene and terpenoid compounds react easily to oxygen and can degrade quickly.
 This degradation can lead to the essential oil becoming a potential skin irritant or sensitizer.
 The essential oil should be capped tightly and stored correctly (in a cool dark place such as a refrigerator or similar) to ensure the essential oil does not degrade to the point where it becomes no longer useful for therapy (Shutes, 2014).

 The image above shows 3 different yarrow essential oils.
-On the far left, Original Swiss Aromatics, middle: Stillpoint Aromatics, and on the right: a wild yarrow produced by a artisan distiller in France and given to me by Cathy Skipper.
+On the far left, Original Swiss Aromatics, middle: Stillpoint Aromatics, and on the right: a wild yarrow produced by a artisan distiller in France.

 The chemical composition of Yarrow oil has been the subject of a number of studies over the years (Lawrence, 1989).
 A wide range of chemical variation is noted as follows (Table 1).
 The natural variation of this essential oil is considered to be due to any one or more of the following: the age of the plant, the season of collection, and the environmental conditions (Chandler et al., 1982).